When Someone is Dying

 There are signs of dying when a loved-one is struggling with a terminal disease or for whatever reason is at the end of their life.
 People don’t die in real life as they do in the movies.
 Hollywood often portrays death as a split second closing of the eyes while the person is speaking in mid-sentence.

 Dying isn’t so clean or quick or as contained as it is on television.
 In real life dying happens over a period of time, unless it’s caused by a major cardiac arrest or severe trauma like a horrible car accident.
-Most deaths occur gradually and offer some signs that the family can recognize, and that is what I want to mention here in this post.
+Most deaths occur gradually and offer some signs that the family can recognize, and that is what I want to share with you here.

 Withdrawal — It is believed that people who realize they are dying or accept that they are actually entered into the dying process, begin to withdraw.
 A dying person may begin to withdraw and separate themselves from the world around them.
 Part of this is likely caused by introspective thinking over their own life and part of this is likely caused by a realization that things and plans are suddenly no longer important to them.

-Eating — You will likely notice a decrease in your loved-ones desire to eat.
+Eating — You will likely notice a decrease in your loved one’s desire to eat.
 Food sustains the body and perhaps as the body shuts down our hunger decreases.
-This can upset the family but know that your loved-one has no hunger pain as we would under healthy conditions.
+This can upset the family but know that your loved one has no hunger pain as they would under healthy conditions.
 They may be able or willing to eat foods that require less chewing energy, like soft or more liquid foods.
 Given enough time, they will likely reject even soft foods and water.
+Talk to your nurse, but as a person is dying, hydration may do more harm than help.

 Confusion — It is likely that your loved-one may show some confusion as to where they are or to whom they are talking to.
 They may appear to be talking to family or friends who have long since died.
 I’ve been with families who find comfort in this, believing their loved-one is talking to those in heaven.
 While it is true that the dying may have one foot on earth and the other in the afterlife, it is more likely that they are drawing from memories stored in their brain as their physical body shuts down.